mpolimeno/sdsu-sage-tutorial-git/sageprog.rst

   sage: data.split(',')
   ['17', '18', '20', '19', '18', '20']

 The list directly above contains *strings* which represent numbers.
 We must convert those strings into what we need in order to actually use them.

 .. index:: strings; join, joining strings

 The opposite of *splitting* up a string into a list is the *joining* of elements of a list.
 We do this with the :func:`.join` command. ::

-  sage: L = ['Learning', 'Sage', 'is', 'easy.']
+  sage: L = ['Learning', 'SageMath', 'is', 'easy.']
   sage: join(L)
-  'Learning Sage is easy.'
+  'Learning SageMath is easy.'

 Just like when I *split* a sting, I can join a list using a different separating value than just a space.
 I do so by supplying an optional second argument to the :func:`.join` command. ::

   sage: join(L,',')
-  'Learning,Sage,is,easy.'
+  'Learning,SageMath,is,easy.'

 **Exercises:**